About Wellville

 Wise words!
 Art by https://www.instagram.com/miki__mu/

-Some of What We’ve Learned (so far)
+Some of What WE Learned

 1. The heart of the matter is moving from short-term self interest to long-term shared interest.
 It’s easy to think of examples of individuals, institutions and systems that fall into this trap: Election cycles.
 Quarterly returns.
 Philanthropic grants.
 In contrast, health and equity require that we transform thinking and systems to create long-term outcomes.